giava90/hugo-instructions/README.md

-#Tutorial to make your first website for the EM group
+# Tutorial to make a HUGO website for the EM group
-Go to the pages of this repo to find the instructions provided
+Go to the pages of this repo to find the instructions [https://giava90/github.io/hugo-instructions/](https://giava90.github.io/hugo-instructions/)